mwongeraE/paulrhayes.com/source/_posts/a-greener-christmas.md

 * Don't tip fat down the drains, keep for future roast vegetables and gravy
 * Use turkey bones and vegetable peelings (if you peeled) for stock
 * Compost food waste
-* Buy late and purchase discounted food that’s destined for landfill (this year our local co-op reduced £14 lobsters down to £3.50, so we bought 4)
+* Buy late and purchase discounted food that’s destined for landfill (this year our local co-op reduced £14 lobsters down to £3.50, so we bought 4 and ate them on boxing day)